Things To Do Prior To Mortgage Application Process

 - Get a copy of credit report

-Consumers can get free credit report once a year by requesting it from www.annualcreditreport.com .
+Consumers can get a free credit report once a year by requesting it from www.annualcreditreport.com.
 Upon getting credit report, check to see for any errors.

 Things To Avoid Prior To Mortgage Application

-There are several things borrower need to avoid prior to applying for mortgage application.
+There are several things the borrower needs to avoid prior to applying for the mortgage application.